cdot/Hotpot/README.md

 # Hotpot

-Central heating controller for a Y-plan central heating system, using nodejs on Raspberry Pi.
+Central heating controller for a Y-plan central heating system, using node.js on Raspberry Pi.
 Piggybacks on the existing system so that the existing controller can still be used (though not at the same time).

 The controller collates data from a number of sources to support rules that